jtippet/IcoTools/README.md

 * I need to organize and rationalize the command-line arguments.
 * I really don't like the file globbing library this uses; I want to find a replacement.
 * IcoCrush will, in some cases, emit nonportable ICO files.
 There should be warnings when this happens.
-* I ought to write deeper documentation on each warning produced by IcoNag (consequences & remediation).

 # Tools included in this repository